mjdamgaard/UP-Web-Project/open-tech-co-ops.md

 <!-- The parameters *x* and *y* from the last section be adjusted depending on how close to an open source model you want to go.

 If you choose too small values, you risk not being able to set the prices very high, which means less payment for the contributors.
 However, if you set them too high, you might need to find other ways to assure the customers that the company will not stagnate or [enshittify](https://en.wikipedia.org/wiki/Enshittification) in the future, or gamble that they will not care about this significantly.
-But if they do, you might risk that the customers choose a competing developer co-op instead with better assurances. -->
+But if they do, you might risk that the customers choose a competing tech co-op instead with better assurances. -->

 ## An investment opportunity

-It is possible to launch a developer co-op as a business venture by starting only with a sufficient amount capital.
+It is possible to launch an open tech co-op as a business venture by starting only with a sufficient amount capital.
 A way to do this would be for a capital-backed company to get some associates to start up the co-op, and make an initial deal with the company that gives it exclusive rights to sub-license the software of the co-op for an extended period of time, while being able to take a fixed cut of the revenue for itself.

 The company can then use its capital, not just to set up its own infrastructure for sub-licensing the software, but also possibly to help pay the first contributors of the co-op, perhaps generously, as a way of attracting the initial contributions that the co-op can then build on from there.